-Chris Martin is a law clerk at Holland & Hart LLP.
+Chris Martin is an associate at Holland & Hart LLP.
 He is a part of the real estate, construction, finance and bankruptcy practice group and focuses on land use and zoning, renewable energy, and leasing.

 Chris is a 2021 graduate of the University of Denver Sturm College of Law, a recipient of the Robert B. Yegge Memorial Scholarship, and the 2021 recipient of the Irving P. Andrews Outstanding Law Graduate Award.
 Growing up in a biracial home just outside of Albuquerque, New Mexico, he was raised to understand the importance of his background and staying true to that identity.